-Overview and Links to Data: ohiolmi.com/Home/OEWS/OEWShome Users can review and/or download occupational wage estimates for MSAs, the six JobsOhio economic development regions, or the state, based on data from the six most recent survey panels (i.e., three years).
+Occupational Wage Estimates: ohiolmi.com/Home/OEWS/OEWShome Users can review and/or download occupational wage estimates for MSAs, the six JobsOhio economic development regions or the state, based on data from the six most recent survey panels (i.e., three years).

-Uses and users of OEWS data:
+Uses and Users of OEWS data:

-- State and local workforce development boards and professionals use the information to determine the need for local employment and training services. - Researchers use the data to study trends in the labor market and industries to understand labor costs for new markets. - Students and career counselors use the information for career planning by comparing employment and wages for different occupations, industries, and areas. - Compensation specialists use the data to determine equitable and competitive pay and to develop recruiting packages. - The DOL and the Ohio Department of Commerce use the wage data to set official prevailing wage rates. - The BLS and the BLMI use OEWS to project short-term and long-term employment.
+- State and local workforce development boards and professionals use the information to determine the need for local employment and training services. - Researchers use the data to study trends in labor markets and industries to understand labor costs for new markets. - Students and career counselors use the information for career planning by comparing employment and wages for different occupations, industries, and areas. - Compensation specialists use the data to determine equitable and competitive pay and to develop recruiting packages. - The BLS and the BLMI use OEWS to project shortand long-term employment.